 ASCII member Chad Kempt, owner of Fast Computers in Hagersville, ON, says he has seen a shift in his clients’ business continuity strategy since the pandemic began.
 “We were involved in more full office migrations to the cloud than ever before and, as a result, needed to protect that data.

-His business offers the same solutions as it did pre-pandemic, but he adds, “We are seeing a shift of product usage.
-In the case of Office 365 backups, we are seeing more reliance on Teams, SharePoint and OneDrive than before, and we have migrated away from redirected folders to known folders.
+His business offers the same solutions as pre-pandemic, but he adds, “We see a shift of product usage.
+In the case of Office 365 backups, we rely more on Teams, SharePoint and OneDrive than before, and we have migrated away from redirected folders to known folders.
 This redirects to Office 365 and is captured by the SaaS backup.”

 Christopher Barber, Chief Nerd at Cheaper than a Geek and ASCII member, comments, “I think we can all agree this pandemic has been rough, but a nice silver lining is that folks are re-evaluating how they use technology.
 Work from home is not going away, so clients are now dialed into how that can be done economically and safely while still keeping tabs on employee productivity.”

-Creating Partnerships That Supports a Strong Business Continuity Strategy
+Creating Partnerships That Support a Strong Business Continuity Strategy

 Unlike other MSP offerings, business continuity takes strong relationships with vendors and with your clients.